-However, the payment reduction policy faced lawsuits from the AHA, the Association of American Medical Colleges (AAMC), three independent health systems, and more than 30 hospitals.
-The plaintiffs sought to block the Trump administration from implementing the site-neutral payment policy, claiming the final rule exceeds CMS' statutory authority and violates Congress' intent.
+However, the payment reduction policy faced lawsuits from the AHA, AAMC, three independent health systems, and more than 30 hospitals.

-But HHS last week also filed a notice to appeal Collyer's ruling to the U.S. Court of Appeals for the District of Columbia Circuit.
-Further, an HHS spokesperson said CMS still plans to move forward with site-neutral payment cuts the agency included in Medicare's HOPPS rule for CY 2020.
+However, that same month HHS also filed a notice to appeal Collyer's ruling to the U.S. Court of Appeals for the District of Columbia Circuit.
+Further, an HHS spokesperson said CMS planned still to move forward with site-neutral payment cuts for CY 2020.

 However, Collyer also wrote that "CMS clearly disregarded the substance of the court's [earlier] decision … when it relied on the same … reasoning to justify its 2020 reimbursement rates," and she accused CMS of acting "above the law" by moving forward with the site-neutral payment cuts for next year.